IsmailAlaouiAbdellaoui/weather-forecasting-explainable-recurrent-convolutional-NN/README.rst

 The preprocessed data for each city is contained in the data directory.

-In order to get the original, non-normalized data with discrete values, please write to both of the following addresses:
+In order to get the original data with discrete values, please write to both of the following addresses:

 i.alaouiabdellaoui@student.maastrichtuniversity.nl